4ureliek/TEanalysis/Utils/README.md

     -d,--dogaps   => (BOOL)   See above; use this and provide the genome fasta file if no gap file (-g) If several files in -e, then the genome needs to be the first one.
                               This step is not optimized, it will take a while (but will create the required file)
-    -i,--incl     => (STRING) To use as -incl for bedtools shuffle: \"coordinates in which features from -i should be placed.\"
+    -i,--incl     => (STRING) To use as -incl for bedtools shuffle: "coordinates in which features from -i should be placed."
                               Bed of gff format.
 Could be intervals close to transcripts for example.
                               More than one file (same format) may be provided (comma separated), they will be concatenated (in a file = first-file-name.cat.bed)